backlineint/gatsby-theme-drupal-markdown-post/gatsby-theme-drupal-markdown-post/README.md

 ## Install

-`npm install --save @backlineint/gatsby-theme-drupal-markdown-post gatsby-source-drupal`
+`npm install --save gatsby-theme-drupal-markdown-post gatsby-source-drupal`

 This theme has [gatsby-source-drupal](https://www.gatsbyjs.org/packages/gatsby-source-drupal/) as a peer dependency - if you aren't already using that plugin you'll need to install and configure it.